Obtain Financial Advantage by Deception

 Fine – 14.1%

-The offence of Obtain financial advantage by deception is a very prevalent offence, and for this reason the courts will frequently impose stern sentences to foster deterrence.
-It is very important to get prompt legal advice about the prospects of defending a charge of Obtain financial advantage by deception or otherwise mitigating the penalty.
-Call our office on (03) 9668 7600 to arrange a free case assessment.
+It is very important to get prompt legal advice about the prospects of defending a charge of obtain financial advantage by deception or otherwise mitigating the penalty.
+Contact us to arrange a free case assessment.